Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Introduction

 \subsection{A Basic Probability Model}

-The basic probability model described here represents the joint probabilities of the three categorical terms $A$, $B$, and $C$.
+Our basic probability model represents the joint probabilities of the three categorical terms $A$, $B$, and $C$.
 With two possible truth values for each of the three terms, there are $2^3$ or $8$ possible combinations of truth values.
 To each combination $i$ of truth values we assign a symbolic parameter $x_i$ that represents its probability.
-These parameters and their associated combinations of truth values are shown as the input probability table $\prob[0]{A,B,C}$ in Table~\ref{tbl:basic-cpt}.
+These parameters and their associated combinations of truth values are shown in Table~\ref{tbl:basic-cpt} as the input probability table $\prob[0]{A,B,C}$.
 To respect the laws of probability, these parameters